 Giving Tuesday, celebrated on the Tuesday following U.S. Thanksgiving, encourages people to think about the charitable causes that benefit from their help.

-This year, please consider Bethesda Health Group Foundation in your giving plans.
+Please consider Bethesda Health Group Foundation in your holiday giving.
 While many great causes are worthy of your support, nearly everyone knows a senior in need of care.
 Many individuals also will need senior healthcare services for themselves someday.
 Bethesda is passionate about seniors, offering them highest quality health services to seniors in the St. Louis area for nearly 130 years.
 You can help continue our mission into the future.

 “It is becoming more and more critical to keep senior healthcare in mind when you’re thinking about your causes and charitable giving,” said Pam Dempski, Corporate Vice President and Director of Fund Development at Bethesda.
 “If you watch the news these days, you’ve probably heard about the cutbacks in Medicaid.
 More and more of the burden for quality care rests with individuals and family.
 Meanwhile, costs are always increasing.”

-Bethesda, a not-for-profit organization, puts residents and their families first and, through the Bethesda Health Group Foundation, provides care and services for seniors who could not otherwise afford them.
-When you give to Bethesda, you are supporting people in your community, who really need your help.
+Bethesda, a not-for-profit organization, puts seniors and their families first and, through the Bethesda Health Group Foundation, provides care and services for seniors who could not otherwise afford them.
+When you give to Bethesda, you are supporting seniors in your community, who really need your help.

-“Everyone has a loved one who will need senior services,” said Julie Darnold-Atkins, Fund Development Coordinator at Bethesda.
-“So many people in need have no one left in their family to help take care of them.
-It is so comforting for them to know they are going to be taken care of, especially when it’s through no fault of their own that they outlive or outlast their resources.
-To know there are people who support this mission is reassuring.”
+“Everyone has a loved one who will need senior services,” said Pam.“So many people in need have no one left in their family to help take care of them.
+It is so comforting for them to know they are going to be taken care of, especially when it’s through no fault of their own that they outlive or outlast their resources.”

 Reasons to Give on Giving Tuesday: